ltworf/relational/windows/README.txt

 At the end, there should be a directory named "dist" containing the exe file and the needed libs (excluding for the c++ one)

+- manually copy the platforms subdirectory of plugins from the PyQt5 folder into dist

 	Create the setup with Inno Setup
 - Move windows/ss.iss to ../
 - Open ss.iss with Inno Setup, Build and Compile